dragonfire535/xiao/README.md

 * **dislike:** Sends an "Everyone Disliked That" meme with the image of your choice.
 * **distracted-boyfriend:** Draws three user's avatars over the "Distracted Boyfriend" meme.
 * **drakeposting:** Draws two user's avatars over the "Drakeposting" meme.
+* **edd-facts-book:** Sends a "Double D's Facts Book" meme with the fact of your choice.
 * **food-broke:** Draws a user's avatar over the "Food Broke" meme.
 * **genie-rules:** Sends a "There are 4 rules" meme with the text of your choice.
 * **girl-worth-fighting-for:** Draws an image or a user's avatar as the object of Ling's affection.